AnttoSalo/seatFinder/README.md

 ## Overview
 SeatFinder is a Node.js application that optimizes student seating arrangements using simulated annealing.
 It allows manual seat assignments along with automatic optimization and provides interactive visualizations.

+It uses a simulated annealing algorithm to find ideal seating configuration (goes through 1,5M iterations).
+Yet it still doesn't always arrive at perfect arrangement each time, so you'll might have to play around a bit.
+This problem is surprisingly hard.

 ## Features
 - **Excel Import:**
   Upload student data via an Excel file (.xlsx) where: